The Rogue's March: Origins

 to insult Roundheads, which rhythmic pattern has been said plausibly to fit the Rogue's March.
-The song with those words originated in 1642/3 when Royalist soldiers taunted Londoners digging defensive fortifications around the city.
+The song with those words originated in 1642-1643, when Royalist soldiers taunted Londoners digging the defensive fortifications around the city.

 Tune for military trumpet or bugle

-The military field trumpet, like the bugle, had no valves and could not play the notes of the diatonic scale so a different tune had to be employed.
+The military field trumpet, like the bugle, had no valves and could not play the notes of the diatonic scale, so a different tune had to be employed.

-One such is known from America.
-By the end of the nineteenth century the bugle began to replace the traditional drummers and fifers for infantry use and by World War I regulations the brass instrument was universal.
-The tune shown here appears in an 1886 manual and again in Instructions for the Trumpet and Drum (Washington, 1915); an American training manual for machine-gunners heading for World War I (facsimile reproduced); and the U.S. Navy ship and gunnery drills 1927.
+One tune is known from America.
+By the end of the nineteenth century the bugle began to replace the traditional drummers and fifers for infantry use.
+By World War I regulation, the bugle was universal.

+The tune shown here appears in an 1886 manual.
+It appears again in Instructions for the Trumpet and Drum, Washington, 1915, an American training manual for machine-gunners heading for World War I, facsimile reproduced, and the 1927 U.S. Navy ship and gunnery drills 1927.

 An American version for cornet – a valved instrument – of 1874 used the fife version of the tune.